-(1) Whoever, having the actual charge of, or control over, a child, assaults, abandons, exposes or wilfully neglects the child or cause or procures him to be assaulted, abandoned, exposed or neglected in a manner likely to cause such child unnecessary mental and physical suffering shall be punishable with imprisonment for a term which may extend to six months, or with fine, or with both.
+(1) Whoever, having the actual charge of, or control over, a child, assaults, abandons, exposes or willfully neglects the child or causes or procures him to be assaulted, abandoned, exposed or neglected in a manner likely to cause such child necessary mental and physical suffering shall be punishable with imprisonment for a term which may extend to six months, or with fine, or with both.

-(2) No court shall take cognisance of an offence punishable under sub-section (1) unless the complaint is filed with the previous sanction of the State Government or an Officer authorised by the State Government in his behalf.
+(2) No court shall take cognizance of an offence punishable under sub-section (1) unless the complaint is filed with previous sanction of the State Government or an officer authorized by it in this behalf.